stylesuxx/v3xctrl/docs/Client.md

 * dedicated camera platform
 * USB
 * Wifi
+* 2x Hardware PWM (with 500MHz clock - use pigpio)
 * GPIO

 The 'RPi Zero 2 W' has no issues encoding video streams in realtime in 1920x1080@30fps.
 This will only be feasible with higher category 4G modems but obviously lower resolution won't be an issue either.